Talahi Island, Georgia

-Talahi Island is a barrier island and census-designated place (CDP) in Chatham County, Georgia, United States.
+Talahi Island is a barrier island, unincorporated community, and census-designated place (CDP) in Chatham County, Georgia, United States.
 The population was 1,247 at the 2020 census.
-Located east of Savannah, Talahi Island is part of the Savannah Metropolitan Statistical Area.
+Located between Savannah and the beach resort town of Tybee Island, Talahi Island is part of the Savannah Metropolitan Statistical Area.

 Geography

 The Talahi Island CDP is located in eastern Chatham County on the island of the same name, one of several islands lying in the tidal marshes between Savannah and the Atlantic Ocean.
 It is bordered to the northeast by the Bull River, to the northwest by Turner Creek, and to the south by Wilmington Island.
 U.S. Route 80 passes through the island community, leading west 8 mi into Savannah and east 9 mi to the highway's end at Tybee Island on the Atlantic shore.

 According to the United States Census Bureau, the Talahi Island CDP has a total area of 3.8 km2, of which 3.3 km2 is land and 0.5 km2, or 12.86%, is water.